aduboseh/iter/docs/ARCHITECTURE.md

 The critical security boundary.
 Ensures no substrate internals leak to AI.

 ```
-              Raw Response from SCG Runtime
+              Raw Response from Iter Runtime
                          │
                          ▼
               ┌─────────────────────┐